cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 even though the tradestops reactivate quite quickly again, some trades are executed during a downturn anyway and lead to loss.
 Longer tradestops tend to avoid downturn periods better.
 Right now, a 2 days tradestop seems to be outperforming the 1 day tradestop.
-  - **1 day**: While a tradestop of 1 day works very well during bullish periods it seems to be underperform during clearly bearish periods.
+  - **1 day**: While a tradestop of 1 day works very well during bullish periods it seems to be underperforming during clearly bearish periods.
     This can be fixed manually by turning off the tradebot during clearly bearish periods.
   - **2 days**: A tradestop for 2 days with weekly increments of 3 seems to perform better during the bear market as it goes quite sideways and is thus more stable during a clear bear market.
 During a bull market,